 Let’s see how to do this…

-(Please note that this document only contains information for the DXF layer set up, for more information on the other post processor parameters please see our other resources.)
+Please note that this guide only contains information for the DXF layer set up, for more information on the other post processor parameters please see our other resources.

 Maestro can import a DXF file and if the layer names are set up correctly Maestro can call and apply a “Technology” to the geometry that is on the layer.